rdfostrich/article-jws2018-ostrich/content/evaluation.md

 As mentioned in [](#addition-counts), we use a threshold to define which addition count values should be stored, and which ones should be evaluated at query time.
-For our experiments, we fixed this count threshold at 200, as for values higher than 200, the addition counts started having a noticable impact on the performance of count estimation.
+For our experiments, we fixed this count threshold at 200, which has been empirically determined through various experiments as a good value.
+For values higher than 200, the addition counts started having a noticable impact on the performance of count estimation.
 This threshold value means that when a triple pattern has 200 matching additions, then this count will be stored.
 [](#results-addition-counts) shows that the storage space of the addition count datastructure